hardhatdigital/pub_keys/README.md

 This mix project uses an Elixir script to manage public keys from a git server.
 It can add and remove public keys from all targetted servers.

-Once installed on the git server, users will have to ssh into the git server in order to use the tool: ssh git@yourgitserver.com.
+Once installed on the git server, users will have to ssh into the git server in order to use the tool: ssh USERNAME@YOUR_MACHINE.
 Your public key needs to be on the git server to access the server.

 ## How to set config file